LGBTQ rights in Peru: Discrimination protections and hate crime laws

 Article 2.2 of Peru's Constitution stipulates that "every person has the right to equality before the law.
 No person shall be discriminated against on the basis of origin, race, sex, language, opinion, economic status, or any other distinguishing feature".
 Sexual orientation and gender identity can be included under "any other distinguishing feature", but are not explicitly mentioned.

 Nevertheless, since May 2004, the Constitutional Procedure Code (Law 28.237) expressly provides that the writ of amparo, a constitutional guarantee to protect people from the threat or violation of the rights recognized in the Constitution, can be used in the case of discrimination based on sexual orientation.

 In July 2013, Congress voted down, 56–27 with 18 abstentions, a bill to amend Peru's hate crime laws to include sexual orientation and gender identity.

 By February 2016, a new Penal Code had been drafted and was pending within the Justice and Human Rights Committee.
-It would establish explicit protection to LGBT people against discrimination, persecution and incitement to hatred.
+It would establish explicit protection to LGBTQ people against discrimination, persecution and incitement to hatred.
 To break the political deadlock within Congress, a governmental decree (Nº 1323) adding the terms sexual orientation and gender identity to existing hate crime and anti-discrimination laws was published in the country's official gazette, with the new Penal Code coming into effect on 7 January 2017.
 The decree was issued by recently elected President Pedro Pablo Kuczynski.